tardate/LittleArduinoProjects/Electronics101/BJT/Comparator/README.md

 Q1-4 comprise the differential amplifier with current mirror to provide an active load.
 Q5,Q6 current mirror limits the emitter current of the differential pair.

-In the demonstration mode (which can be disconnected with jumpers), R1 and R2 are 100kΩ potentionmeters that effectively make a Wheatstone bridge for comparing the voltages at the wipers.
+In the demonstration mode (which can be disconnected with jumpers), R1 and R2 are 100kΩ potentiometers that effectively make a Wheatstone bridge for comparing the voltages at the wipers.

 The output is tapped at the collector of Q4.